sagemath/trac_to_gh/Issue 5232.md

 # Issue 5232: [with patch; needs review] interact -- major bug in interact ranges due to str versus repr

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/5232

 Original creator: was